gnzg/isoNode/README.md

 ![Run isoNode]
-To run isoNode simply do 'npm run start'
+To run isoNode simply do 'npm run build' and 'npm run start'